priyamshankar/priyamshankar/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **OS Development, and Sandesha chatApp.**
+- 🔭 I’m currently working on **Vehicle threat detection and surveillance cam web app**

-- 🌱 I’m currently learning OS Development.
+- 🌱 I’m currently learning web rtc and aws development.

 - 👯 I’m looking to collaborate on **OpenSource Projects**